-When you stop drinking alcohol, there are several health benefits you experience.
+There are several health benefits of not drinking alcohol.
 And we’re not just talking about no more hangovers on the next day — though that’s definitely an added bonus.

 Some of these health benefits apply to those struggling with alcohol use disorder and alcohol withdrawal, but let’s focus on the positive changes you can experience by reducing the amount of alcohol you drink or cutting it out completely.

-What are the benefits of not drinking alcohol for a month?
+What happens when you don't drink alcohol for a month?
 When you don’t drink alcohol for a month, you might lose weight, reverse liver damage, improve the look of your skin, get better sleep, and so much more!
 Dry January is looking like a great choice now, huh?

 Not ready to say goodbye to rosé?
 Surely’s non-alcoholic rosé offers a genuine taste without the drawbacks of its boozy cousin.